Saturday, October 31, 2020

 An adventure with an atmosphere?

 Those with a crisp monochrome monitor will be happy to know Ooze works in high resolution.
 The text looks wonderful but the images... hmm... not so much.
-It's as if the low-res images have simply been converted on the fly, rather than drawn specifically for the mono display.
+It's as if the low-res images have simply been converted on the fly, rather than drawn specifically for this particular display mode.
 Which is a shame.

 The audio is superb with lots of samples for eerie creaks, footsteps, ghoulish screams and so on.
 However, the atmosphere is spoilt by the ST's keyboard clicks, which I didn't see any way to disable.
 It's no big deal but I'd have preferred to disable them because they are a lot louder than the sampled sound effects. (and no, xcontrol did not work)